selcukmart/SpiderForm/CONTRIBUTING.md

-# Contributing to FormGenerator
+# Contributing to SpiderForm

-Thank you for your interest in contributing to FormGenerator!
+Thank you for your interest in contributing to SpiderForm!
 This document provides guidelines and instructions for contributing to the project.

 ## Table of Contents